I Don’t Have Much Money: Do I Really Need a Will in Virginia?

 An Attorney Can Help

-Preparing a will and other components of an estate plan offers time and cost benefits, even if you don’t have significant assets.
+Preparing a will in Virginia and other components of an estate plan offers time and cost benefits, even if you don’t have significant assets.
 The attorneys at Shannon & Associates, P.C. have experience in creating plans for estates of all sizes, and can explain your best options.
 Please contact or call us at (757) 228-5529 for more information on Virginia estate planning.